Dubai is a bit of a fantasy playground for all ages, with teens being particularly well catered for with

 The beach is one of the best reasons to visit Dubai with teenagers.
 The glistening blue waters are usually very safe for swimming and water sports.
 Most beaches have lifeguards, and shallow sandy bottom makes it safe for the whole family.

 Not all Dubai beaches are free to use, some charge a small fee for usage.
-Swimming is possible all year round with teenagers as water temperatures ranging from 23 to 30 degrees.
-Going to the beach in Dubai with teenagers will help you escape the Dubai heat.
+Swimming is possible all year round with teenagers as water temperatures is constantly over 30 degrees.
 Some of the most popular Dubai beaches include

 - Jumeirah Public Beach.
 The Jumeirah Public Beach in Dubai is one of the oldest public beaches is Dubai and one of the best places to start your beach-hopping! …